 Ms. Lydia was invited to become a member of the Alvin Ailey Repertory Ensemble; Ailey’s junior company where she danced for three years.
 She then went on to perform with the Jamison Project under the direction of Judith Jamison for one year.
 Ms. Lydia was also invited by Judith Jamison to dance with the Alvin Ailey American Dance Theater.
 She toured internationally as a principal dancer with the AAADT for seven years.
 Her credits include leading roles in Pas De Duke, Night Creature, Fix Me Jesus from Alvin Ailey’s signature piece Revelations, Suite Otis and many others.
 With her partner Desmond Richardson, Lydia traveled abroad to perform Pas De Duke (a ballet created for Mikhail Baryshnikov and Judith Jamison choreographed by Alvin Ailey) for various guest performances.

-Currently, Ms. Lydia teaches modern and ballet at BVI.
+Currently, Ms. Lydia teaches modern and ballet at BV as well as choreographing for the professional company and academy dancers.
 She also directs community outreach programs such as Nut-to-Go which visits Norfolk Public Schools to introduce classical ballet.
 She resides in Chesapeake with her three girls.

-Patricia Sorrell – First Point Players Director/BVI Artistic Advisor
+Patricia Sorrell – First Point Players Director/BV Artistic Advisor

 Instructor: Ballet, Pointe, Character